 The workflow outlined below does not require the transferring or storing of passwords at any point.
 The user is simply required to log in to their account on our end just like they would in a regular browser.
 We recommend for extra security, all of this be done over SSL (HTTPS).

 The first step as a developer is to request a new token.
 This is a temporary token that is required to ask the user for permission to access their account.
 This token will auto expire after 60 minutes if it's not used.
+We strongly recommend using the process outlined in 2a.

 The next step is to take the token you got from step #1 and direct your user to the following URL: